github/gemoji/MAINTAINING.md

 ## Releasing a new gem

-If you are just adding new emoji or making a small fix, only increment the patch level "1.0.*x*".
-If you need to rename a ton of emojis or making any other radical (but still mostly backwards compatible changes), but the minor version "1.*x*.*x*".
+If you are just adding new emoji or making a small fix, only increment the patch level "1.0.x".
+If you need to rename a ton of emojis or making any other radical (but still mostly backwards compatible changes), bump the minor version "1.x.x".

 ### Make a release commit